LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 Follow the steps of the lazy method above but when the hand object have been positioned correctly, read the transform information (position and rotation) and use those numbers for the values following the Optimized method above.
 Delete the hand objects afterwards to end up with an optimized solution.

+## Hiding Groups

+In some cases it may be desirable to hide certain groups.
+For example, when playing medieval setting you may want to hide groups which include sci-fi assets.
+In addition, some plugins create extra groups for internal assets which are not intended to be used directly.
+For this purpose a hide function has been added.
+Currently it seems that there is an issue with EAL processing the hide list but as soon as EAL fixes the issue this function should start working.

+First, there is a configuration setting to turn this feature on and off.
+When creating assets that use such hidden groups, it may be benefitial to show these groups and thus the hide feature can be turned off (default on).

+Second, in the configuration there is a comma separated list of groups to hide.
+This can be used to hide valid groups as in the example of a fantasy campaign hiding sci-fi groups.

+Lastly, any group that starts with anm opening square bracket will automatically be hidden.
+This feature is intended for plugins that need to create assets which are not intended to be used directly.
+In such a case these plugins can place the assets in a group that starts with the opening square bracket and the group will be hidden.

 ## Limitations